 Stuck on a Seattle layover at the Seattle-Tacoma International Airport?
 Located 13 miles from downtown Seattle (20-30 minutes travel time) allows passengers to venture into Seattle to catch the sights on a long layover.
 If you’re trying to determine whether you can leave the airport during your Seattle layover, click here for useful tips.

 If you’re stuck in the airport on a Seattle layover, the airport offers a lot to do.
 From shopping and dining to dozens of services, there’s plenty to do to stay busy.
-You can connect to the Internet anywhere in the airport for free if you are an AT&T subscriber — otherwise, it $7.95 for 24 hours.
-Internet phones are also available throughout the airport.
-For a list of services, including everything from handling pets to currency exchange, and everything in between, click here.
+Internet phones are available throughout the airport.
+For a list of services, including handling pets to currency exchange, and everything in between, click here.

 There are no luggage lockers at the Sea-Tac airport, however, Ken’s Baggage Storage & Rentals offers luggage storage.
 It is located on the Baggage Claim Level between Carousels 12 & 13.
 There are also “Send It Home” kiosks where you can ship any luggage you either don’t want to store or carry on.

-If you have a long layover and are looking to get out and see the sights of Seattle, there are plenty of transportation options in the eco-friendly city.
-You can travel via taxi and limo, shuttle buses , shared ride vans , and public transit.
-If you have a car and are looking for cheap airport parking, click here.
+If you have a long layover and are looking to get out and see the sights of Seattle, there are plenty of transportation options in this eco-friendly city.
+You can travel via taxi and limo, shuttle buses, shared ride vans, and public transit.
+Private transfers can also be arranged.

 Layover Guide’s Suggestions Of Things To Do On A Seattle Layover: